duraidabdul/Neptune/README.md

 **Credits**: MidnightChips (HomeGesture)

 ###### Version
-1.0 beta 1 (revised)
+1.0 beta 2
 ###### Compatibility
 Requires iOS 12.0 or later.
 Compatible with iPhone 7 and 8, currently untested on other devices.

+## New Features

+- Rounded dock is now enabled!

+- Screen corners are now rounded (same as the way the iPhone X rounds legacy apps)

+- Screenshot preview now displays rounded corner style (Credits: MidnightChips)

 ## Fixed Issues

-- Cover sheet toggles no longer display until a solution for clipping is found.

-- Contol Center is now accessible.

-- Modern status bar is now enabled.
+- Switcher card corner radius now displays correctly when accessing app switcher via gesture.

+- Screenshot buttons are now remapped to their original position (Credits: MidnightChips)

 ## Known Issues

-- Home indicator overlaps Tab Bar labels in applications.
+- Home indicator overlaps Tab Bar labels in applications if enabled.

-- App switcher cards have no corner radius while the app switcher is being accessed.

 - Not tested on iPhone 7 Plus, iPhone 8 Plus, and iPhone SE.